Best Practices for Delivering Online Tests & Quizzes

 - Use settings similar to those you will use on a real test or quiz, e.g., timed tests vs. untimed tests, multiple vs. single submissions allowed, etc.

-- If you plan to use the Audio Recording question type, create a practice test that will allow students to test their microphone and speakers before launching the real exam.
+- If you plan to use the student audio response question type, create a practice test that will allow students to test their microphone and speakers before launching the real exam.

 Request a Review of Your Test Settings.